eleco/eleco.github.io/_posts/2015-03-17-Ninja-Framework.md

 [The PlayFramework](https://www.playframework.com/)  has long been my framework of choice.
 It stands out in the crowded space of jvm web frameworks in particular because it is (relatively) lightweight, with a short learning curve, and a focus on ease of testing both at the unit and functional level.

 So far so good.
-However… The core logic of the framework (version 2 and up) is mostly written in Scala, and it shows:
+However… The core logic of the framework (version 2 and up) is mostly written in Scala, and unfortunately it shows:

 - view templates have to be scripted using Scala
-- the build tooling uses SBT instead of the Maven/Gradle alternatives favored by the majority of Java projects
+- the build tooling uses SBT instead of the Maven/Gradle alternatives favored by the majority of Java projects.
-- a Scala/SBT plugin is required to compile the code in Intellij and Eclipse.
-Can be fidly to setup and fragile to run.
 - long build times, curtesy of the Scala compiler

-These little annoyances (from the point of view of a developer who's not particularly interested in Scala) do add up, so much so that at times this negates the productivity gains promised by the framework.
+These annoyances (from the point of view of a developer who's not particularly interested in Scala) do add up, so much so that at times this negates the productivity gains promised by the framework.

 The Ninja Framework